 Refer to the EVM User Guide to understand the bootup modes of the EVM and the SOP jumpers (See "Sense-on-Power (SOP) Jumpers" section in mmWave device's EVM user guide).
-To put the EVM in functional mode, power off the board and remove jumpers from "SOP2" pin and leave the jumper on "SOP0" pin.
+To put the EVM in functional mode, power off the board and remove jumpers from "SOP2" pin and leave the jumper on "SOP0" pin or toggle SOP0 switch to ON and SOP2 switch to OFF.